Matthdola/Links-to-read/README.md

 # Links-to-read
-## Here are some links which are interresting to read:
+## Here are some links which are interesting to read:

 ### Thursday 2016-09-15